 If you or a family member are injured in an accident at work, you may have concerns as to whether slip and fall cases are hard to win against an employer.
 You may qualify for financial compensation from your employer for a slip and fall accident that leaves you with injuries or an inability to work.

-A local lawyer may help you build a solid case that meets your state’s guidelines and time restrictions.
+Only around 5% of slip and fall cases will go to trial.
+A personal injury lawyer may help you build a solid case that meets your state’s guidelines and time restrictions.
 In many cases, when a lawyer builds a strong case, the insurance company might offer to pay an out-of-court financial settlement.
 Accepting a financial settlement means:

 - You avoid going to court and waiting for a judge or jury to value your claim.